-Most of Colorado's native vegetation is adapted to fire and is flammable.
+Most of our native vegetation is adapted to fire and is flammable.
 Common flammable plants have flammability scores less than 8.
 Common flammable trees are junipers, pines, firs and spruces.
 Common flammable shrubs are Gambel oak, three-leaf sumac and mountain mahogany.
-Planting of these species is discouraged adjacent to the home in defensible space zones 1 and 2.
-If they're already present, consider replacing them with some of the recommended species included in this fact sheet.
+We would discourage planting these species adjacent to the home in defensible space zones 1 and 2.
+If they're already present, consider replacing them with some of the recommended species included in this factsheet.
 If you decide to keep a flammable plant in your landscape, keep it pruned and thinned, remove dead material regularly, and keep it at least 30 feet from any structure or other plants.
-See the Fire-Resistant Landscaping fact sheet (6.303) for more information on these mitigation measures.
+See the Fire Resistant Landscaping Publication (6.303) for more information on these mitigation measures.